chenguoming1/CarND-LaneLines-P1/writeup_template.md

 Fourth, Select the region of the lane.

-Fifth, Convert the edges within the region of interests into lane lines using hough space.
+Fifth, Convert the edges within the region of interests into lane lines using hough space transform.

 Sixth, Finally extend lines got from step 5 to fill to the bottom of the image and upper bound.